Picovoice/rhino/binding/flutter/README.md

 }
 ```

 You can override the default Rhino model file and/or the inference sensitivity.
-You can set `requireEndpoint` parameter to
-false if you do not wish to wait for silence before Rhino infers context.
 There is also an optional `processErrorCallback`
 that is called if there is a problem encountered while processing audio.
 These optional parameters can be passed in like so:

+`endpointDurationSec` indicates how much silence (in seconds) Rhino will wait for before marking the end of a spoken command.
+A lower endpoint
+duration reduces delay and improves responsiveness.
+A higher endpoint duration assures Rhino doesn't return inference
+pre-emptively in case the user pauses before finishing the request.

+`requireEndpoint` is the parameter which indicates if Rhino should wait for a silence before inferring context.
+If set to `true`, Rhino requires an endpoint (a chunk of silence) after the spoken command.
+If set to `false`,
+Rhino tries to detect silence, but if it cannot, it still will provide inference regardless.
+Set
+to `false` only if operating in an environment with overlapping speech (e.g. people talking in the background).

 ```dart
 const accessKey = "{ACCESS_KEY}"  // AccessKey obtained from Picovoice Console (https://console.picovoice.ai/)